bpjfarias/tibians-quiz/README.md

 # About the immersion

-The objective of this immersion is develop an application of a Quiz, any chosen theme, using stacks as React, Next.js and Styled Components
+The goal of this immersion is to develop an application of a Quiz - any chosen theme - using React, Next.js and Styled Components as some of the main stacks

 ## About my project

-My quiz was based in a computer game named Tibia, it is a MMORPG, that I used to play a long time ago.
-Check this out [here](https://tibians-quiz.vercel.app/)
+My quiz is based in a computer game named Tibia.
+It is a MMORPG that I used to play a long time ago.
+Check it out [here](https://tibians-quiz.vercel.app/)

 ## First class

-In this first **React** class I created a home page and put it on-line with Vercel's help!
-I used **styled-components** to create components with style and some resources of **Next.js** to generate the initial code of project and generate the build files.
+I started the project creating a home page using **React** and put it on-line with Vercel's help!
+I used **styled-components** to create components, some resources of **Next.js** to generate the initial code of the project and generate the build files.

 <details><summary><b>Detailed content of the first class</b></summary>

-- Start a project with boilerplate of React with Next.js and styled.components
+- Start a project with a boilerplate of React with Next.js and styled.components

 - Create some components React using styled-componentes